 To continue along this path of collaboration and investigation into coexistence mechanisms, IEEE 802 makes the following recommendations:

-useRecommendation 1: 3GPP should collaborate with IEEE 802 and other industry stakeholders to discuss parameters and LBT mechanisms, and identify a broader range of use scenarios.
+Recommendation 13: IEEE 802 encourages 3GPP RAN1 to make category 4 LBT the mandatory method of LBT selected for the Technical Specification.

+Recommendation 14: IEEE 802 proposes expanded collaboration with 3GPP and other industry stakeholders, by working with 3GPP RAN to plan a one day workshop in Hawaii collocated with the 13-17 July 2015 the IEEE 802 Plenary session.

-Recommendation 2: 3GPP should continue simulations during the Work Item to investigate and validate design decisions before accepting them into the Technical Specification.
+Recommendation 15: IEEE 802 encourages 3GPP RAN1 to continue simulations during the Work Item to investigate and validate design decisions before accepting them into the Technical Specification.

-Recommendation 3: as described in section 3 below, 3GPP shoud consider a variety of hidden station scenarios in coexistence simulations.
+Recommendation 16: 3GPP RAN1 shoud consider a variety of hidden station scenarios in coexistence simulations, and ensure that any LAA solution mitigates the hidden node problem.

-The following sections discuss specific items resulting from the 3GPP response liaison (3GPP R1-152183).
+The following sections discuss specific items related to these recommendations and resulting from the 3GPP response liaison (3GPP R1-152183).

 IEEE 802 still has concerns relating to what aspects should be included in simulation studies of the coexistence of LAA with 802.11